South Coast Theatre: 1935–present: Current venue

 In 1932, Aufdenkamp purchased a lot adjacent to the second Lynn's north side, creating speculation that a third venue could be constructed.
 In 1934, he moved the second venue to a new location at 240 Ocean Avenue, where it would continue operation as the Lynn Ocean Avenue.

 With the original lot cleared, construction began on a larger venue for $50,000.
-The new site would include office space for Southern California Edison and a retail unit.
+The site would include office space for Southern California Edison and a retail unit.
 It opened on June 26, 1935, with an early screening of the Lewis Seiler film Ginger.
 In 1937, it was renamed to the South Coast Theatre and came under new management with the Aufdenkamps retaining ownership of the property.

 In 1959, the Lynn Ocean Avenue was demolished, leaving the newer South Coast Theatre as the sole Aufdenkamp operation in town.

 Ownership of the venue changed hands for the first time in the 1970s when Pacific Theatres acquired the property.
 In 1976, the company divided the lone auditorium into two smaller auditoriums.
 Renovations also included new seats and refurbished bathrooms.
 In 1982, Edwards Theatres signed a lease to operate the venue, renaming it Laguna South Coast Cinemas.

 On August 30, 2015, the theater had its last day of operation with two showings each of the Joel Edgerton film The Gift and the Guy Ritchie film The Man from U.N.C.L.E.
 The operator at the time, Regency Theatres, said that the outdated technology in the venue made screening films expensive and difficult.
 At the time of closure, it was the only operating movie theater in Laguna Beach.

 On March 10, 2023, the South Coast Theatre was added to the National Register of Historic Places as the New Lynn Theater.
 The same year, electric vehicle manufacturer Rivian, headquartered in neighboring Irvine, began work on renovating and reopening the theater building as its first car showroom.
 The space opened on December 8, 2023, and includes a movie screen at the back of the building with programming selected by the Coast Film Foundation.

 Architecture

 Walter J. Saunders of W. J. Saunders & Son designed the theater, which opened in 1922.
-The facade was mostly nondescript with two sets of French doors and balconies on its second floor.
+The facade was mostly undistinguished with two sets of French doors and balconies on its second floor.
 Los Angeles–based architect James Neil Conway designed the third and final iteration of the theater, a Mediterranean Revival–style building with a distinctive tower and courtyard.
 The third building was constructed with concrete, brick, stucco, terra cotta, and ceramic tile.